Gambling Trivia Quiz Questions With Answers

 Fixed-odds betting and Parimutuel betting frequently occur at many types of what?

-A: Sporting events, and
+A: Sporting events

 In addition many bookmakers offer fixed odds on a number of what?